GoogleChrome/web.dev/src/site/content/en/blog/conversion-measurement/index.md

 - The reporting endpoint that should be notified of successful conversions.
 - The cut-off date and time for when conversions can no longer be counted for this ad.

-When the user clicks an ad, the browser—on the user’s local device—records this event, alongside conversion configuration and click data specified by Conversion Measurement attributes on the `<a>` element.
+When the user clicks an ad, the browser—on the user's local device—records this event, alongside conversion configuration and click data specified by Conversion Measurement attributes on the `<a>` element.

 Later on, the user may visit the advertiser's website and perform an action that the advertiser or their adtech provider categorizes as a **conversion**.
-If this happens, the ad click and the conversion event are matched by the user’s browser.
+If this happens, the ad click and the conversion event are matched by the user's browser.

-The browser finally schedules a **conversion report** to be sent to the endpoint specified in the `<a>` element’s attributes.
+The browser finally schedules a **conversion report** to be sent to the endpoint specified in the `<a>` element's attributes.
 This report includes data about the ad click that led to this conversion, as a well as data about the conversion.

 If several conversions are registered for a given ad click, as many corresponding reports are